 “Rotations definitely make it hard to find free time,” said AMA member Ellia Ciammaichella, DO, a spinal cord injury medicine physiatrist in Nevada who completed residency and fellowship training in Texas and Utah, respectively.
 “Some people liked to hang out and talk between patients, but I used that time to do practice questions or look things up on the computer.
 That helped me learn something new every day so I didn’t have to cram it all in right before the test.”

-In fact, those short windows together can make up a large share of your study time during rotations.
+Those short time windows, when added up, can make up a large share of your study time during rotations.

 Real-life cases provide a vital complement to practice questions.